blue-luke/python/rps/README.md

-Another option would be:
+Another option would be to have a dictionary of whether the hand beats the other hands.
+Eg, rock[scissors] == True

-rock_beats = { scissors: True, paper: False}
+rock = { scissors: True, paper: False }
+paper = { rock: True, scissors: False }
+scissors = { paper: True, rock: False }

 This would be scaleable to more than 3 hands.
 You could initialise the game with the number of hands and an explanation of what beats what.
 However, you would need a completeness/consistency checker to make sure that that information was correct.
 I suspect this is a complex algorithm (to scale to arbitrary values of n), which is beyond the scope of this exercise